bifrost-platform/RunnersScenario/EN/BiFiDeposit_BNB.md

 [BiFi](https://bifi.finance/) supports lending services in various networks to ultimately function as a multichain DeFi.

-In this scenario, you will borrow BNB from BiFi.
+In this scenario, you will deposit BNB in BiFi.

 ### Deposit amount